artyom-mameev/fast-study-notes/README.md

 #### Add Paragraph Break + Text

-Adds a paragraph break to the document and after it adds the selected text.
+Adds a paragraph break to the document, and after it adds the selected text.
 The text passes the standard processing specified above.
 Paragraph break adding has been combined with adding of normal text for the reason that poorly recognized text loses paragraph data and can create unnecessary line and paragraph breaks that should be ignored.
-And combining paragraph break adding with adding of normal text makes the process of restoring paragraphs or marking indents between the text a more convenient process.
+And this is a convenient way to mark paragraphs and indentations.

 #### Add Line Break + Text

-Adds a line break to the document and after it adds the selected text.
+Adds a line break to the document, and after it adds the selected text.
 The text passes through the standard processing mentioned above.
 Line break adding has been combined with adding of normal text for the same reason as mentioned in "Add Paragraph Break + Text".